NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (i, iii).
+The answer is option (i, iii).
 Temperature and concentration of electrolytes determine the molar conductivity of an ionic solution

 Question:27